DoubleML -- An Object-Oriented Implementation of Double Machine Learning in R: The double machine learning inference method

-\begin{quote} \textbf{Remark 7} (\emph{Computational efficiency}) The multiplier bootstrap procedure of \citet{cck2013} and \citet{cck2014} is computationally efficient because it does not require resampling and reestimation of the causal parameters.
-Instead, it is sufficient to introduce a random pertubation of the score \(\psi\) and solve for \(\theta_0\), accordingly. \end{quote}
+The multiplier bootstrap procedure of \citet{cck2013} and \citet{cck2014} is computationally efficient because it does not require resampling and reestimation of the causal parameters.
+Instead, it is sufficient to introduce a random pertubation of the score \(\psi\) and solve for \(\theta_0\), accordingly.